Alexlamp/final_project_group1/README.md

 4. Flight Delay Data: https://www.kaggle.com/giovamata/airlinedelaycauses

 ## Database

-*	Created program that imports the air traffic data downloaded previously to the Resource folder
-*	After the data was imported into data frames the programs conducts cleaning process by removing irrelevant columns, and rows with missing data.
-*	After two major data frames #SFO_Passanger_statistics and #SFO_Landing_statistics were cleaned the program joints them into one, #SFO_data_df ,  and cleaned
+We Created a program that imports the air traffic data from Kaggle, downloaded previously to our Resources folder.
+After the data was imported into data frames, our program conducts a cleaning process by removing irrelevant columns, and rows that contain missing data.
+After two major data frames, SFO_Passanger_statistics and SFO_Landing_statistics were created, they were were cleaned a joined as SFO_data_df.

-*	The major data frame #SFO_data_df contains all metrics used for calculating airline gain: number of passengers per month, total number of flights, total weight etc.
-*	Based on , Fleet_Dat.csv, dataset the software creates data frame that contains the list of all the airlines that land at SFO.
-The **airline_fleet_cost dataframe contains the number, age and cost of all the aircrafts that each airline has
+SFO_data_df contains all metrics used for calculating each airline's gain: (number of passengers per month, total number of flights, total weight etc).
+We cleaned the Fleet_Dat.csv, with our program to create the airline_fleet_cost dataframe that contains the list of all the airline's that land at SFO.
+This data frame contains the number, age and cost of all the aircrafts that each airline has.

 ![](/Images/QDBD_rev6.JPG)